Salkantay Trek Imperial 8 Days

 - Night 3: Experience our Jungle Domes, brand new this year!
 In your dome, you will find a comfortable bed, twin or double (depending on your stated preferences).
 These domes have been ecologically designed to not interrupt the beautiful, raw surrounding landscape of the cloud forest.
 (Click here to see photo)

-- Night 4: Hotel in Aguas Calientes
+- Night 4: Hostel in Aguas Calientes

 - Camping equipment: Dining and kitchen tents, tables, chairs, and cooking equipment (all carried by the horses).